 In situations like these, you’d probably want to be able to contact support immediately.
 This, unfortunately, isn’t going to be an option with Uphold.

-Most top-tier exchanges nowadays allow their customers to establish some sort of live communication with an agent - this allows you to rest assured that you’ll get your issue resolved in a quick and efficient manner.
+Most top-tier exchanges nowadays allow their customers to establish some sort of live communication with an agent - this allows you to rest assured that you’ll get your issue resolved quickly and efficiently.
 However, Uphold's help center is pretty extensive, covering most of its features and various possible issues.

 Uphold Fees

-Uphold fees are a somewhat controversial topic—or at least that’s the impression you might get from some user Uphold reviews found online.
+Uphold fees are a somewhat controversial topic, or at least that’s the impression you might get from some Uphold reviews found online.
 Whether this sentiment holds true largely depends on the specific cryptocurrencies you plan to trade.
 Allow me to elaborate on that.

 If, say, you’re looking to trade cryptocurrencies such as Bitcoin or Ethereum, things will be quite clear straight from the get-go - Uphold fees for these cryptos are around 1,4-1,6% in the EU, UK, and US.
 However, if you want to trade other cryptocurrencies, the spread of the Uphold fees can go up to 1,9-2,95%.